jeftegoes/AwsOverview/Networking & Content Delivery/Amazon VPC.md

 ## 19.3.
 Egress-only Internet Gateway

 - **Used for IPv6 only.**
-- (similar to a NAT Gateway but for IPv6).
+- Similar to a NAT Gateway but for IPv6.
 - Allows instances in your VPC outbound connections over IPv6 while preventing the internet to initiate an IPv6 connection to your instances.
 - **You must update the Route Tables.**

+TODO: DIAGRAM

 # 20. Network Protection on AWS